rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The structure of this work is as follows, in the next chapter we describe the design of the EuroToken system.
-The design is approached from the fundamental questions of a currency and answers these fundamental questions before making any other design choices.
-The design aims to provide the following features:
+The design is approached from the fundamental challenges of a currency and proposes a solution to these fundamental challenges before making any other design choices.
+The design aims to provide the following
+features:

 1. Be a fully functional system of accounting
 2. Preventing unsanctioned money creation